WWSB: Construction and early years

-Death of Christine Chubbuck
+Suicide of Christine Chubbuck

 On July 15, 1974, viewers of Suncoast Digest, as well as two studio guests, witnessed as its host, Christine Chubbuck, ended a newscast leading off the program with an announcement:

-"In keeping with Channel 40's policy of bringing you the latest in blood and guts, in living color, you are going to see another first—an attempted suicide."
+"In keeping with the WXLT practice of presenting the most immediate and complete reports of local blood and guts news, TV-40 presents what is believed to be a television first.
+In living color, an exclusive coverage of an attempted suicide."

 Chubbuck then proceeded to shoot herself on the air with a 38-caliber pistol.
 The remainder of her script contained a news bulletin, to be read in the third person, about Chubbuck being transported to the hospital in critical condition.
 She was transported to the hospital and died that evening after what was believed to be the first-ever live televised suicide.
 Suncoast Digest survived Chubbuck's death and remained on the air as of 1977 with the same format, having changed its title to A.M.
 Gulf Coast.
 In 1975, a guest died in the channel 40 studio during an airing of A.M.
 Gulf Coast, though it occurred outside of the view of WXLT's cameras.